lukastk/maths-notes/Tubes/Computing escape times with OM and FW.md

 Importantly, all these "second-hand" results always come via the computation of the instanton first.
 And this further reinforces our view of the importance of the FW instanton, and perhaps its stature as a physical observable.

 None of these results hold true in the OM case.
-There the effects of entropy/diffusion affect the system to the extent that, though most-probable paths exist, they
+There the effects of entropy/diffusion affect the system to the extent that, though most-probable paths exist, they are in no way physically very important.
+The most probable paths are still extremely improbable
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1NjE0NTQ3MV19
+eyJoaXN0b3J5IjpbLTE4MjU1MTg0MzVdfQ==
 -->